threefoldtech/0-db/README.md

 # Implementation
 This project doesn't rely on any dependencies, it's from scratch.

-A rudimental and very simplified redis protocol is supported, allowing only few commands.
+A rudimental and very simplified RESP protocol is supported, allowing only some commands.
 See below.

-Each index files contains a 26 bytes headers containing a magic 4 bytes identifier, a version, creation and last opened date and it's own file-sequential-id.
+Each index files contains a 27 bytes headers containing a magic 4 bytes identifier, a version, creation and last opened date and it's own file-sequential-id.
+In addition it contains the mode used when it was created (to avoid mixing mode on different run).

-For each entries on the index, 28 bytes (20 bytes + pointer for linked list) plus the key itself (limited to 256 bytes) will be consumed.
+For each entries on the index, 36 bytes (28 bytes + pointer for linked list) plus the key itself (limited to 256 bytes) will be consumed.

-The data (value) files contains a 26 bytes headers, mostly the same as the index one and each entries consumes 7 bytes (1 byte for key length, 4 bytes for payload length, 2 bytes crc) plus the key and payload.
+The data (value) files contains a 26 bytes headers, mostly the same as the index one and each entries consumes 18 bytes (1 byte for key length, 4 bytes for payload length, 4 bytes crc, 4 bytes for previous offset, 1 byte for flags, 4 byte for timestamp) plus the key and payload.

 > We keep track of the key on the data file in order to be able to rebuild an index based only on datafile if needed.